bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/03_User_Manual_App_Exec.rst

 their quota and manually erase these files if needed.

 .. figure:: ./Figures/app_execution/simple_log_debug.jpeg
+   :name: simple_log_debug
    :alt: Structure of the logs folder for the Simple java application in **debug** mode
+   :align: center
    :width: 40.0%

    Structure of the logs folder for the Simple java application in **debug** mode

 When running Python applications a ``pycompss.log`` file is written inside the *base log folder* containing debug information about the